 This new methodology for determining VWC was used in creating a new global 10-year MODIS NDVI climatology at 1 km spatial resolution for use by SMAP [41].
 The new climatology was derived from MODIS data from 2000-2010, and is binned over 10-day periods throughout the year; prior to the SMAP launch, this climatology will be updated for the period 2000-2013.
 In the absence of concurrent NDVI data during the SMAP mission, the historical NDVI for any day of the year for any location can be determined and then used in the VWC calculation described in Equation 17; the annual maximum NDVI is also readily obtained.
 Figure 25 illustrates the new NDVI climatology for the USDA watershed at Walnut Creek, IA (interpolated where snow is present).
-Calculation of VWC also serves to set the dense vegetation flag, where the calculated VWC > 5 kg/m2 for the given grid cell.
+Calculation of VWC also serves to set the dense vegetation flag, which is triggered when the calculated VWC $> 5 \text{ kg/m}^2$ for the given grid cell.